saysayani11/NGS_Ecoli_bl21/README.md

 Return `blocks`

+## 3. Function to parse the JSONL file and extract gene coordinates

 Where do we pick the genome annotations from?
-There may be several ways, but for simplicity, we turn back to out genome assembly file for E coli BL21 from NCBI.
-## Function to parse the JSONL file and extract gene coordinates
+There may be several ways, but for simplicity, we turn back to our genome assembly file for E coli BL21 from NCBI.
+An assembly file (typically) will have a jsonl formatted file comprising the gene annotations, and a .fna file that comprises the sequences for each gene.
+This is a lot of information that can be put to use.
+We will now parse the jsonl file to fetch the genes:

 Open file at `file_path` for reading:
     For each line in file: